 Now that I think about it, it’s rare that we’re alone together.
 She often makes up an excuse to leave me and Chris alone.
 Now that we’re probably one of the first ones to arrive, there’s no escape.

-I realize it’s the perfect opportunity to ask her what the hell had happened between us, that every time we wind up in the same room, she’s hatching up an escape plan.
-Maybe it’s because of that kiss that night years ago.
+I realize it’s the perfect opportunity to ask her what the hell happened between us, that every time we wind up in the same room, she’s hatching up an escape plan.
+Maybe it’s because of that kiss years ago.
 She can say what she wants, but if she says it wasn’t a damned good one, it’s a lie.

-I don’t know what the hell to talk about that won’t scare her away, so I bring up the first thing I could think of, something Chris told me recently.
+I don’t know what the hell to talk about that won’t scare her away, so I bring up the first thing I think of, something Chris told me recently.
 “I hear you’ve got a YouTube channel.
 So what’s it about?
 Vlogging?
 Traveling?”
 I wrack my brains for what Chris said about her.
 “Bags?
 Ryan says you have a thing for those.”

 “No,” she simply answers, her voice low.